YowSiaoKang/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">
 :exclamation: **Caution:**
 In this version of Match, deleting a volunteer will not delete his/her assignments.
+TOOOO  BE UPDATEDDDDDD
 </div>

 ### Clearing all entries : `clear`